brycewray/astro-site-legacy/src/pages/posts/2021/07/eleventy-vite-elite.md

 ## Curiosity killed the cache

-A few days ago, a reader named Chad Henry contacted me about my 2020 article, "[Using PostCSS for cache-busting in Eleventy](/posts/2020/11/using-postcss-cache-busting-eleventy)."
+A few days ago, a reader named Chad Henry contacted me about my 2020 article, “[Using PostCSS for cache-busting in Eleventy](/posts/2020/11/using-postcss-cache-busting-eleventy).”
 In that post and two [follow-up](/posts/2020/12/cache-busting-eleventy-take-two) [pieces](/posts/2020/12/hashing-out-cache-busting-fix-eleventy), I discussed the need, and explained methods, for a website to keep its visitors’ [browser caches](https://www.bigcommerce.com/ecommerce-answers/what-browser-cache-and-why-it-important/) from storing older versions of the site's CSS whenever that code changes.

 In short: if the browser sees a file called *index.css*, it's going to assume it's the same *index.css* it already saw, and cached, on a previous visit.
 As a result, the browser won't use the site's **current** *index.css* if the file has changed since that visit.
 The way to do the desired "cache-busting" typically involves changing the CSS file name, usually by appending a [hash](https://www.sentinelone.com/cybersecurity-101/hashing/) of its content, every time there are any changes in the CSS.
 Ideally, the site automatically generates such name changes at build time *and* injects them within the site's HTML in such a way that everything just works.
 (That is: you don't want the HTML still to be referring to *index-2eXy57Qa.css* if the CSS file's **newly** generated name is *index-34Dk83Af.css*.)

-My eventual solution for all this, as I explained in "[Hashing out a cache-busting fix for Eleventy](/posts/2020/12/hashing-out-cache-busting-fix-eleventy/)," was a JavaScript file, called `csshash.js` (originally `cssdate.js`, but that's another story), which the repo's `package.json` would run at build time to (a.) generate a new name for the site's CSS file whenever its content had changed and (b.) inject the name into the site-wide `head`.
+My eventual solution for all this, as I explained in “[Hashing out a cache-busting fix for Eleventy](/posts/2020/12/hashing-out-cache-busting-fix-eleventy/),” was a JavaScript file, called `csshash.js` (originally `cssdate.js`, but that's another story), which the repo's `package.json` would run at build time to (a.) generate a new name for the site's CSS file whenever its content had changed and (b.) inject the name into the site-wide `head`.

 Of course, it's not just CSS files that present such problems.
 Whenever the content of any normally cached file changes, that file requires cache-busting.
 So, what Chad wanted to know was: did I have similar methods to offer regarding cache-busting of JavaScript files?